jeffThompson/DesigningWithData/Exercises/DesignSprint.md

 Normally, the work we've done so far would be done as a group and, at this point, we'd split into smaller groups or work individually.
 But we can still use the exercises of a sprint to further come up with ideas for your project.

 **CRAZY EIGHTS**
 For this exercise, fold a piece of paper into eight equal sections.
 In five minutes, quickly sketch out 6–8 ideas that might apply to the project.
 These can be big, small, visual, technical, etc – anything goes.
 Try to make your sketches legible and add labels if necessary, but don't worry about great ideas at this stage; this is just about getting stuff out of your head and on paper.
-After sketching, we'll do silent dot-voting as a group – everyone gets 3 dots each, so use them wisely!

 For the second round, divide your paper into eight sections again.
 In each of the squares, write down these "roles" (points of view):